bahrmichael/bahrmichael.github.io/_posts/2021-07-01-reduce-serverless-spending.md

 To figure out which bucket causes significant spending, you can use the [S3 Storage Lens](https://aws.amazon.com/blogs/aws/s3-storage-lens/) or tag your buckets to drill down on spending in the Cost Explorer.

 The storage class is defined per bucket.
 Open a bucket, go to the Management tab and create a new lifecycle rule.
-In the wizard of the new lifecycle rule you need to pick a "Lifecycle rule action" which transitions an object between storage classes.
+In the wizard of the new lifecycle rule you need to pick a *Lifecycle rule action* which transitions an object between storage classes.
 Pick a target storage class, and define after how many days an object should move there.

 ![S3 Lifecycle rule actions](https://bahr.dev/pictures/serverless-spending-s3-lifecycle.png)